ssw0213/MM/README.md

   It accepts one option:  -v or --version, prints version and quits.

-  Be sure GT.M mumps is installed, and place the ZSSWCLMS.m routine in its PATH - on DEV it is:
+  Be sure GT.M mumps is installed, and place the ZSSWCLMS.m routine in its PATH - on DEV that is:
     echo $gtmroutines
+  Then, assuming the p directory is in the PATH:
     mv ZSSWCLMS.m ~/p

   To run it, place all your EDI files in a directory at